ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 <img src={require('./images/sparse-primary-indexes-06.png').default} class="image"/>

-We discussed earlier in this article that ClickHouse selected the primary index mark 176 and therefore granule 176 as possibly containing matching rows for our query.
+We discussed earlier in this guide that ClickHouse selected the primary index mark 176 and therefore granule 176 as possibly containing matching rows for our query.

 ClickHouse now uses the selected mark number (176) from the index for a positional array lookup in the UserID.mrk mark file in order to get the two offsets for locating granule 176.